 NZ Sea Lion

 With only around 12,000 left these aquatic behemoths are most commonly found on the sub-antarctic Auckland and Campbell Islands (over 400 kilometers from the tip of the South Island).
 These island groups are home to some of the rarest creatures on Earth.
 Think of it as the Galapagos of Australasia.
-This sanctuary is reachable through expedition cruises like the ones HERE, where you can catch a glimpse of the rare sea lions.

 NZ Fur Seal